milte345/troop534/source/leader-awards/index.markdown

 sharing: true
 footer: true
 ---
-The following awards have been presented to adult leaders of Troop 534 "Hey!"
+The following awards have been presented to adult leaders our Troop.

 ###Silver Beaver
 &#42; Leonard O. Lee